Lunsford Lane: Life

+In 1855, poet Henry Wadsworth Longfellow welcomed him into his home Craigie House in Cambridge, Massachusetts as a guest.

 After the death of his youngest daughter in April 1872, Lunsford Lane moved to Greenwich Village in New York City; he died sometime during the month of June 1879 in a multi-family tenement at 15 Cornelia Street in the West Village of dropsy and old age.
 Shortly before his death he helped found a school in New Bern, North Carolina.

 In 2019, a historical marker honoring him was erected on Edenton Street in Raleigh.

 The Narrative of Lunsford Lane

 In 1842 Lane published The Narrative of Lunsford Lane, Formerly of Raleigh, N.C.
 Embracing an Account of His Early Life, the Redemption by Purchase of Himself and Family from Slavery, and His Banishment from the Place of His Birth for the Crime of Wearing a Colored Skin.

 It was well received and was reprinted three times in six years.

 Biographies

 Much of what is known about Lunsford Lane comes from his own narrative above and the contemporary biography by William George Hawkins: Lunsford Lane; or, Another Helper from North Carolina.
 He is also given a chapter in John Spencer Bassett's Anti-Slavery Leaders of North Carolina of 1898.